ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-17-aws-redshift.md

 ### Redshift Backups

-Redshift includes free automatic storage for snapshots and backups up the amount of storage in the cluster.
+Redshift includes free automatic storage for snapshots with a 35 day retention period and backups up the amount of storage in the cluster.

 Snapshots are point-in-time backups.
 Redshift nodes are continuously backed up to S3.

 Automatic snap shotting can be configured with a retention period (default of 1 days) and can not be manually deleted.
 The automatic snapshot copy feature copies snapshots from one region to another manually or automatically AND does incur data transfer costs.

 Restoring data from a snapshot by launching a new cluster and importing the data from the snapshot.
 The snapshot contains the number of nodes, type of nodes, the cluster configuration and the data included in the nodes.

 ## Costing

 Price = Compute Node Hours + backup costs + data transfer (within the VPC)

+Notice that the leader node is not a cost!

 Storage is provisioned as part of the node as long as the cluster is running so spot instances are not an option.
 On-demand instances can be added for scaling or temporary clusters.
 Reserved instances, given they are the right instance type and in the right AZ, can be used.